robinandeer/robinandeer.github.io/source/blog/2015-03-28-supervisord-less-server-babysitting.html.md

 ---
-title: Code Article
+title: "Supervisord: less server babysitting"
-category: tutorial
+category: tutorials
-date: 2015-01-01
-tags: example
 author: Robin Andeer
+date: 2015-03-28
 ---

 [Supervisord][supervisord] is a simple monitoring tool.
 It consists of a server and an accompanying command line interface to manage and check the status of long running processes.